Studies show that dental phobia, also referred to as dentophobia or odontophobia, is a common issue seen in 30 – 80% of the population.

 - Cope with loss or grief

-- Managing mental health conditions when medicines are not a good option
+- Managing mental disorders when medicines are not recommended

-They may also work with you to know what triggers your thoughts and how they can redirect the thoughts when they occur.
-They try to replace the negative thoughts with positive ones in order to prevent your dental phobia.
+They may also work with you to identify what triggers your thoughts and how they can help redirect them as soon as they occur.

 -